texonica/company-dashboard/memory-bank/techContext.md

 - Local development server with hot reloading (`npm run dev`)
 - Environment variables in .env.local for configuration
 - Integration with AITable.ai API using server-side API token
+- Integration with ClickUp API using server-side API token
 - Development authentication bypass option for testing (to be implemented)
 - Responsive design testing for multiple screen sizes